 - Republic of Korea

 - San Marino

 - Solomon Islands

 - Taiwan, must have an ordinary passport issued by the Ministry of Foreign Affairs in Taiwan that includes the personal identification number

 - Vatican City State, must have a passport or travel document issued by the Vatican.

 Mistakes can be costly when it comes to your Visitor visa / eTa application.
 A Regulated Canadian Immigration Consultant (RCIC) will sort through the details with you, ensuring that your documents are correct and that your paperwork will be accepted.

 Visitor Visa Requirements

-Not everyone is eligible to apply for a visitor’s visa or permitted to come into Canada.
-Anyone involved in any of the things below cannot apply for a visitor’s visa.
+Not everyone is eligible to apply for visitor visa or permitted to come into Canada.
+Anyone involved in any of the things below cannot apply for visitor visa: